luizcg/henry-task-04/python/README.md

 ## Overview

 A multi-agent system that compares scanned contract images (original and amendment) using multimodal LLMs and extracts structured change information.
-The system uses two collaborative agents: one for contextualization and another for change extraction, with complete observability through Langfuse tracing.
+The system uses two collaborative agents with an explicit handoff mechanism: one for contextualization and another for change extraction, with complete observability through Langfuse tracing.

 This solution addresses the challenge faced by legal compliance teams who spend 40+ hours weekly manually comparing contracts.
 By automating the comparison process with AI agents, the system reduces errors, increases throughput, and provides consistent, structured outputs that integrate with downstream legal systems.

+### Key Features

+- **Multimodal Image Parsing**: Uses GPT-5.2 vision capabilities to extract text from contract images with base64 encoding, preserving document hierarchy (sections, subsections, clauses)
+- **Two-Agent Collaboration**: Distinct agents with explicit handoff—Agent 1's contextualization output feeds directly into Agent 2's extraction process
+- **Pydantic-Validated Output**: Strict schema enforcement with three guaranteed fields: `sections_changed`, `topics_touched`, and `summary_of_the_change`
+- **Full Observability**: Every step traced in Langfuse with hierarchical spans, token counts, and latency metrics
+- **Robust Error Handling**: Graceful handling of API failures, invalid images, and validation errors with meaningful error messages
+- **Flexible Image Quality**: Handles scanned documents, photographs, and various resolutions

 ## Architecture